One thing I have learned is that it pays to know the why as well as the how when building things.

 This is what WordPress looks like in the back end where you write your articles, upload images, etc.

-Once you are up and running, you can search out lots more free themes in the WordPress theme repository.
-Some of these are excellent, but if you really want to spread your wings, then there are lots of paid-for themes built by various individuals and companies.
+Once you are up and running, you can search out lots more free themes in the official WordPress theme repository.
+There are also lots of paid-for themes built by various individuals and companies.

 There are some reputable individuals out there making beautiful themes.
 They sell them, so you will not find their themes in the WordPress repository.
 Instead, you will pay for their themes and then download them and upload them to your site.
 There’s no problem with that.